 The Northeast Plume Containment System (NEPCS) includes two TCE treatment systems that each have an extraction well, transfer pump, pipeline, and air stripping units.
-The air-stripped groundwater is discharged through a CERCLA outfall to Little Bayou Creek.
+The treated groundwater is discharged through a Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) outfall to Little Bayou Creek.
 The objective of this system is to retard the migration of the highest concentration of TCE in the Northeast Plume.